e6m9/Horiseon/README.md

 ## Delete later

-GIVEN a webpage meets accessibility standards
-WHEN I view the source code
-THEN I find semantic HTML elements
-WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning WHEN I view the heading attributes
-THEN they fall in sequential order

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria plus the following code improvements:

-  * Application's links all function correctly.

-  * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.

-  * Application's CSS file is properly commented.

 ### Repository Quality: 13%

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

 * Repository contains quality README file with description, screenshot, and link to deployed application.